 GASB, which is part of a private non-profit corporation known as the Financial Accounting Foundation, promulgates standards regarding accounting and financial reporting for governmental entities.
 These principles have no legal effect and do not impose any legal liability on the City.
-The references to GASB principles in this Appendix of the Official Statement do not suggest and should not be construed to suggest otherwise.
+The references to GASB principles in this Appendix do not suggest and should not be construed to suggest otherwise.